lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 **Capabilities in AEM**

-* **Enable Asset Sourcing feature flag**: Administrators can enable the Asset Sourcing flag from the AEM Configuration Manager.
+* **Enable Asset Sourcing configuration flag**: Administrators can enable the Asset Sourcing flag from the AEM Configuration Manager.

 * **Create and share contribution folder**: Administrators/editors can create new folders with an additional **Asset Contribution** property and share it with the active Brand Portal users for contribution.